lara-zeus/sky/docs/advanced/customization.md

 you can also copy the `RenderNavItem` class and customize it as you need.

-for more information refer to the main plugin [Filament Navigation](https://github.com/ryangjchandler/filament-navigation)
+the navigation plugin was originally created by [ryangjchandler](https://github.com/ryangjchandler/filament-navigation). and now it's included in sky plugin.

 ## themes